top of page

 No matter where you shop, there are a few things worth checking before you place an order.

-Box condition
+Box Condition

 For sealed retired LEGO sets, box condition can matter a lot.
 Look for creases, dents, crushed corners, label damage, fading, and seal issues.